CodeCreatePlay360/PandaEditor/README.md

 ### 🔹Starting the editor

-The recommended way to start PandaEditor is using the included _Demon framework_ which automatically handles setting up the Panda3D engine, python side event handing, level editor, editor UI and other useful systems for you.
-All example code, demos and sample projects are also built using the demon framework, so its in best interest to use demon instead of manually setting things up, to use the demon framework, create an instance of 'Demon' class (or subclass it directly) and invoke its "run" method.
+The recommended way to start PandaEditor is through the 'main.py' script, see [Getting started]() section.
+However if you want to manually set things up, you can use the builtin 'Demon' framework which automatically initializes and sets up the Panda3D engine, Python-side event handling, scripting, level editor, editor UI, and other systems for you.
+This sample code below shows a basic initialization of 'Demon' framework.

 ```
 import sys, pathlib

-editor_path = ".../DemonEngine/src"
+editor_path = ".../PandaEditor/src"
 path = str(pathlib.Path(editor_path))
 sys.path.append(editor_path)